nermeen033/flutter-encryption-app/README.md

 ## Notes
 - For educational use only
 - Developed as a practice project to learn Flutter and encryption / decryption concepts
-- You Can See the UI of the App from uploaded files "App GUI"
+- You Can See the UI of the App from uploaded files "app GUI"

 ## License
 MIT License